 Seeking more help:

-As all exercises are individual, you don't have to create a group in Fire.
+First create an account in Fire.
+You do this only once.
+As all assignments are individual, you don't have to create a group in Fire.

 To create an account: Go to the submission system.
 Bookmark the link (you will need it again), click on "Click here to register as a student" and fill in your email address (preferably your student address).
 You will get a mail with a web address.
 Click this address, it leads you to a page where you can fill in your data: name, personal number, and a password.
 Spell your name correctly as "Firstname Surname" (only the most commonly used first name is needed, with big initial letters) and write your personal number as yymmdd-xxxx with the dash, i.e., the minus sign.
 Log on using the account you have just created.

 To submit a solution: Log on to Fire again.
 Upload the file(s) that make up your solution.
 Finally press the "submit" button.
 (This is easy to forget.)
 Fire will close exactly at the given deadlines, therefore, do not wait until the last minute.